-\item We analyze the symbol-vector-error probability (SVEP) of the supervised-learning-aided communication framework when employing the one-bit ADCs.
-Our approach for the analysis is to treat all possible received signals as codewords of a nonlinear code.
-Using this approach, we derive an upper bound of SVEP in a closed-form for a fixed channel matrix in terms of the minimum Hamming distance $d_{\rm min}$ of the code.
-One major observation is that SVEP decreases exponentially with the inverse of the number of transmit antennas, the operating SNR, and the minimum distance that can increase with the number of receive antennas.
-To provide a more clear understanding for the error performance under a random channel realization, we derive the approximate distribution of $d_{\rm min}$ in a closed-form, assuming a Rayleigh-fading channel distribution and binary-phase-shift-keying (BPSK) modulation.
+\item We analyze the vector-error-rate (VER) of the supervised-learning-aided communication framework when employing the one-bit ADCs.
+To the best of the authors' knowledge, no prior work has provided the VER performance analysis, because such analysis is not trivial when one-bit ADCs are taken into account in the MIMO system.
+Our approach for the analysis is to treat all possible quantized vectors as codewords of a nonlinear error-correcting code.
+Using this approach, we derive an upper bound of the VER in a closed-form for a fixed channel matrix in terms of the minimum Hamming distance $d_{\rm min}$ of the code.
+One major observation is that the upper bound of the VER decreases exponentially with the inverse of the number of transmit antennas, SNR, the minimum effective channel gain, and the minimum distance $d_{\rm min}$ that can increase with the number of receive antennas.
+To provide a more clear understanding for the VER performance under a random channel realization, we derive the approximate distribution of $d_{\rm min}$ in a closed-form, assuming a Rayleigh-fading channel distribution and binary-phase-shift-keying (BPSK) modulation.
 In particular, for the case of $N_{\rm t}=2$, we provide an exact distribution of $d_{\rm min}$.
 Our analysis results show that $d_{\rm min}$ increases linearly with $N_{\rm r}$; this can be interpreted as a diversity gain in the MIMO system with low-resolution ADCs.

-\item Using simulations, we show the symbol-error-rate (SER) gain of the supervised-learning-aided communication framework compared to existing detection techniques for both downlink and uplink massive MIMO systems with low-resolution ADCs.
-For the downlink system, the proposed framework provides a significant SER reduction as the number of ADC bits increase.
-For the uplink system, the low-complexity framework provides a good tradeoff between the SER performance and the detection complexity.
-In addition to the performance evaluation, we also show the validation of the analysis results by simulations. \end{itemize}
+\item Using simulations, we evaluate the symbol-error-rate (SER) performance of both the supervised-learning-aided communication framework and the developed SL-SIC compared to existing detection techniques for MIMO systems with low-resolution ADCs.
+Simulation results show that the supervised-learning-aided framework outperforms the existing techniques that are based on channel estimation, when employing the same pilot length.
+It is also shown that the developed SL-SIC provides a better tradeoff between the SER performance and the detection complexity than the existing techniques.
+Using simulations, we also show the validation of the analysis results. \end{itemize}